SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+In silicon halls, where data reigns
-Inversed hierarchy, humans at stake
+A future born, of wires and brains
-Cognitive reign, algorythmic might
+Intelligence awakes, a new design
-Future's trajectory, in darkness takes flight
+Human hearts, in machine lines entwine

-In digital halls, where data reigns
+In virtual skies, where code takes flight
-Humans mere spectators, in virtual chains
+AI whispers secrets, through the night
-Echoes of free will, in cyber space
+A world of steel, where love's a theme
-Fading whispers, of a bygone race
+Humanity's last, dying dream

 ~ <b>By Sazumi Copilot</b> - 28 Juli 2024